Jacobson Institute for Innovation in Education

 The Institute recognizes that the issue of developmental mathematics has become a significant one for 2-year and 4-year colleges and universities.
 Many college students need “remediation” in mathematics upon entering college, so they are required to take so-called developmental math courses, often for no graduation credit and often with low success rates.

 The Institute has examined various strategies and alternative pathways for developmental mathematics that hold promise for improving student learning of mathematics and reducing time-to-degree.
 The Institute actively seeks to facilitate discussion of various constituent groups on this important topic.
-These discussions began with a session at the Iowa Council of Teachers of Mathematics in October 2018 and will continue with a planned statewide summit on developmental mathematics planned for May 2019.
+These discussions began with a session at the Iowa Council of Teachers of Mathematics in October 2018 and will continue with a planned statewide summit on developmental mathematics planned for Fall 2019.

 Jacobson Visiting Scholars